 Trading, in the way that Reel meant it, is buying and selling currency pairs (like EUR/USD), or commodity contracts (like gold), or stock-index contracts, hoping the price moves your way before you close the position.
 Profit comes from the gap between the price you got in at and the price you got out at, multiplied by how big the position was.
 That’s the whole mechanic.

 A prop firm — short for proprietary trading firm — is a company that funds traders to trade the firm’s capital, not their own.
 You pay a small upfront fee to take a test, called a challenge.
 If you pass, the firm gives you access to a real account, and you keep most of the profit.
-We covered the basics of this last week, in case you want the 90-second version first.
+We covered the basics of this in What is a prop firm?, in case you want the 90-second version first.

 Now, the honest part.
 The UK’s Financial Conduct Authority forces every regulated CFD broker in Britain to publish a single sentence on their site, in a box, in a font you can’t miss: “82% of retail investor accounts lose money when trading CFDs with this provider.”
 That’s not Monetro’s number.
 That’s a regulator-required disclosure on dozens of brokers’ homepages.
 So when somebody asks “can people make money trading?” the honest answer in two parts is: yes, but the historical base rate of people who try is that most lose.
 The math of whether you end up in the smaller group is what the rest of this piece is about.